 Like so many other industries, even Public Relations is all about the right connections.
-This principle applies even when we’re answering the question of how to launch your career in PR.
+This principle applies even when we’re answering the question of how to launch our career in PR.
 To start off, join groups related to the industry on all social media platforms that you can.
 There are numerous such groups on LinkedIn and even Facebook.

-All you need to do is keep yourself regularly updated with who is frequently posting, who the industry’s thought leaders and trendsetter are, and other important information.
+All you need to do is keep yourself regularly updated with who is frequently posting, who the industry’s thought leaders and trendsetters are, and other important information.
 By doing so, you’ll also stay up-to-date on the latest news, learn something new and cultivate fruitful professional relationships.

 LinkedIn’s Job listings are usually trust-worthy, from reputed organizations, and help you develop new connections within the industry.
-It’s always a good idea to reconnect with old bosses, professors, your peers, and other industry contacts you may have.
+It’s always a good idea to reconnect with old bosses, professors, peers, and other industry contacts you may have.

 Wherever possible, ask for recommendations from old colleagues and supervisors.
 These recommendations (especially on LinkedIn) are a permanent way for potential recruiters to see your abilities attested by others.